 Cohousing originated in Denmark in the 1960’s, and was introduced to North America in 1988 by two architects.
 (One of them being our consultant, Katie McCamant!)
-Since then over 160 cohousing communities have been built in the U.S., and the concept has trickled into Canada, with 13 completed communities here.
-In North America close to 200 new cohousing communities are forming or in development, including 21 in Canada.
+Since then close to 200 cohousing communities have been built in North America, and close to 200 are forming or in development at this time.

 Prairie Sky Cohousing – 403 31 Avenue NE, Calgary, AB

 Prairie Sky is a long-standing successful cohousing community right here in Calgary.
 They have built a cooperative and caring neighbourhood based on principles of community, respect, and sustainability.
 Built in 2003, the community contains 18 homes in a range of sizes.

 Vancouver Cohousing – 1733 East 33rd Avenue, Vancouver, BC

 Vancouver Cohousing consists of 29 privately owned, fully equipped homes plus 2 rental units, in addition to a large and beautiful common house and outdoor common areas.
 The common house has an area of 6,500 sq ft. and includes a community kitchen, dining room, and lounge; activity rooms for children and teens; office areas; two guest rooms; a yoga studio; and rooftop gardens.
 As well, there are ground-level gardens, workshops, plus a courtyard and play area that encourage year-round social contact.
 All parking is underground.